2000 Venezuelan regional elections

-The Venezuelan regional elections, 2000 took place on 30 July 2000, alongside the 2000 Venezuelan parliamentary election and 2000 Venezuelan presidential election.
+Regional elections were held in Venezuela on 30 July 2000, alongside the 2000 Venezuelan parliamentary election and 2000 Venezuelan presidential election.
 The regional elections were for Venezuelan state governorships and mayorships.
 The Fifth Republic Movement (supported by its Patriotic Pole partners) took 14 of the 23 governorships, while COPEI took 2 and joint Democratic Action-COPEI candidates took another 2.
 The new First Justice won two mayoral races for Chacao and Baruta.